fortrabbit/help/docs/multi-staging.md

 The short of it: all you need to utilize multi-staging on fortrabbit is multiple Apps.
 We further assume you are using our [Git deployment](git-deployment) — because then your local setup is easier to manage.

 Git supports multiple, named branches of your code.
-Per default, it comes with a branch called `master`.
-When pushing to fortrabbit our deployment will look for the `master` branch and deploy it.
+Per default, it comes with a branch called `master` but git provides a hint to change the default branch name to `main`.
+You can change the default branch name by running `git branch -m main`.
+When pushing to fortrabbit our deployment will look for the `main` branch and deploy it.

-To make things easier for multi-staging scenarios, there is another branch, which is preferred over the `master` branch by the fortrabbit deployment: A branch named like your App.
-Say the name of your App is `your-app`, then you can create a branch called `your-app` which will be deployed instead of the `master` branch.
+To make things easier for multi-staging scenarios, there is another branch, which is preferred over the `main` branch by the fortrabbit deployment: A branch named like your App.
+Say the name of your App is `your-app`, then you can create a branch called `your-app` which will be deployed instead of the `main` branch.

 ### Sample setup